 Swimming NSW talent camps will utilise the NSW Technical Hub in camps and development opportunities.

 This new hub was created as a result of a partnership between Swimming NSW, the NSW Institute of Sport, Swimming Australia, Pymble Ladies’ College and Knox Grammar School.
-It will be headed by one of the most experienced swimming coaches in Australia, Simon Cusack.
+It is headed by one of the most experienced swimming coaches in Australia, Simon Cusack.

 In alignment with Swimming NSW’s key objective to create sustainable high-performance programs in NSW, Cusack will help develop the new hub in Sydney’s north, utilising the facilities of key partners, Pymble Ladies’ College and Knox Grammar School who have one of the strongest age-group swimming clubs in NSW.